 Even as the basic the was adopted.
 To make it possible for amendments to be adopted to the , was created.‘s merits were being debated in the legislatures, the framers worked on the first twelve amendments to be adopted right away.
 As it turned out, two of those amendments were rejected, but ten were ratified (the Bill of Rights) soon after

-Another safeguard to keep the nation’s ruling document’s stability is stipulates that no may make any changes to the 1st and 4th clauses in the Ninth Section of Article I. a of its full representation in the U.S. Senate.
+Another safeguard to keep the nation’s ruling document’s stability is that stipulates that no may change the 1st and 4th clauses in the Ninth Section of Article 1.
+Moreover, articlea of its full representation in the U.S. Senate.
 Additionally, the U.S. has no role in any part of the formal . says no can deprive

 , Part of a Well Crafted Document

 In , the US writers carefully crafted a document to ensure the new country’s strength and stability.
-The has helped maintain the United States government’s stability for well over 200 years.
+As a result, the has helped maintain the United States government’s stability for well over 200 years.